 - The Colonial City of Santo Domingo was declared World Heritage Site by the UNESCO in 1990.

 - Baseball is the most popular sport in the country.
 Hall of Famer Juan Marichal and David Ortiz, among many famous baseball players, were born in the Dominican Republic.
 The Pan American games of 2003 were hosted in Santo Domingo.

 - Some of the best golf courses in the world can be found in the Dominican Republic, like the Punta Espada Golf Course.
 Most golf courses in the Dominican Republic are set along the coast, with breathtaking ocean views.

 - Fishing in the Dominican Republic is also a big deal, with several annual tournaments and big-game fish like marlin, barracudas and swordfish available close to the island.

 Nature & Attractions

-- Altos de Chavon is the recreation of a medieval European town, complete with an open-air amphitheater, cobble-stone roads and a charming church.
+- Altos de Chavon is the recreation of a medieval European town, complete with an open-air amphitheater, cobble-stone roads, and a charming church.

 - Saona Island is part of a government-protected natural reserve, which is why it is one of the most beautiful spots of the country.

 - There are hundreds of animal species that inhabit Saona Island.
-In there you can find several types of turtles, beautiful birds like the monk parakeet, odd reptiles like the rhinoceros iguana, manatees, dolphins and fishing bats.
+In there you can find several types of turtles, beautiful birds like the monk parakeet, odd reptiles like the rhinoceros iguana, manatees, dolphins and fishing boats.

 - Humpback whales come every year from December to March for mating on the Bay of Samana, in the northwestern part of the island.